Privacy Notice

 How do I know which therapy to choose?

-Sometimes which therapy to use is really clear.
-This maybe because you have experienced a range of healing modalities enabling you to be really clear about where to go next.
 Or it maybe because during the intake process, you offer a piece of information that makes it really clear to me which tool in my toolkit will be most useful to your enquiry.

 What happens in a session?